ThelmaPana/OCExport/README.md

 ### Scripts

--   `utils.R`: useful stuffs for all the projects: loading packages, default values, functions…
+-   `utils.R`: useful stuff for the project: loading packages, default values, functions…

--   `00.get_carbon.R`: download POC data

--   `01.get_env.qmd`: download and process environmental data

--   `02.get_uvp.R`: download UVP data from Ecotaxa
+-   `00.get_uvp`: download UVP data from Ecotaxa

--   `03.uvp_diversity.qmd`: compute taxonomic/morphological/trophic diversity metrics for UVP data
+-   `01.uvp_diversity`: compute taxonomic/morphological/trophic diversity metrics for UVP data

+-   `02.get_carbon`: process POC data and compute attenuation

--   `04.assemble.qmd`: assemble poc, env and plankton data
+-   `03.assemble`: assemble POC and plankton data

--   `05.pred_poc_from_all.qmd`: fit a XGBoost model to predict poc from env + plankton data

--   `06.pred_poc_from_env.qmd`: fit a XGBoost model to predict poc from env as in Wang et al., 2023

--   `07.pred_poc_from_plankton.qmd`: fit a XGBoost model to predict poc from all plankton data
+-   `04.pred_poc_from_plankton`: fit a XGBoost model to predict POC attenuation from all plankton data

--   `08.pred_poc_from_plankton.qmd`: fit a XGBoost model to predict poc from a few plankton variables, identified as the best predictors in `06.pred_poc_from_plankton.qmd`
+-   `05.pred_poc_from_plankton`: fit a XGBoost model to predict POC attenuation from a few plankton variables

--   `09.pred_poc_from_pca.qmd`: fit a XGBoost model to predict poc from PCA outputs on all plankton data

--   `10.pred_plankton_from_env.qmd`: fit a XGBoost model to predict best plankton predictors (from `06.pred_poc_from_plankton.qmd`) from env variables

-### Notes

-Ideas in development / reports.

 ### Presentations

 Quarto presentations for meetings.

-### Old

-Old stuff.